So there I was again, stricken with Food Apathy.

-- Microwave for 1-2 minutes, or until center is completely cooked.
+- Microwave for 1 minute or until cooked through.

 - Bake in a 350 degree oven for about 20 minutes or until cooked through.

 Top with grassfed butter and enjoy with a bit more protein for a complete meal, such as Collagen Tea, a protein shake, cottage cheese, yogurt or fried or scrambled egg.